jaceuk/svelte-blog/src/posts/rebuilding-this-site.md

 - NextJS 95
 - **Sveltkit 97**

-No one knows that the future holds but with Richard Harris, Svelte's creator, now working on the project full time under Vercel the future 'should' be a bright one.
+No one knows that the future holds but with Rich Harris, Svelte's creator, now working on the project full time under Vercel the future 'should' be a bright one.